vgaldi/fw-lab/content/post/2024-01-30_AdFM-NU-STCDM-published/index.md

-Our paper on ["Co-prime modulation for space-time-coding digital metasurfaces with ultralow-scattering characteristics,"](/publication/ij-174-AFM-2024) in collaboration with [Tie Jun Cui]'s Group (Southeast University), has been published for publication in *Advanced Functional Materials*.
+Our paper on ["Co-prime modulation for space-time-coding digital metasurfaces with ultralow-scattering characteristics,"](/publication/ij-174-AFM-2024) in collaboration with [Tie Jun Cui]'s Group (Southeast University), has been published in *Advanced Functional Materials*.

 [Tie Jun Cui]: https://scholar.google.com/citations?user=-h-1eJsAAAAJ&hl=en